dhyanamshah/dmechatronicx/README.md

-# Ikigai Team Portfolio
+# GOODSHOT Team Portfolio

-A modern, responsive team portfolio website built with React and GSAP animations.
+A modern, responsive team portfolio website built with React and Tailwind CSS along with GSAP animations.

 ## 🚀 Features